ElectricRCAircraftGuy/eRCaGuy_dotfiles/README_git_submodules.md

 # Aliases

-If `git submodule update --init --recursive` is too long for you, you can create an alias for it.
+If `git submodule update --init --recursive` is too long for you, you can create a git alias for it so you can just run `git sub` instead.
 Here's how:

 ```bash
 git config --global alias.sub 'submodule update --init --recursive'